-Library and Educational Technology
+Educational Technology

-The technology education program at our school equips students with digital literacy skills needed to be productive, safe, and technologically savvy life-long learners.
-The progressive K - 8 technology curriculum scaffolds student learning of technology from foundational computer skills to coding and innovative design.
-Our NHA Technology Standards (2017) are derived from the national technology standards for students published by the International Society for Technology in Education.
-Online safety, digital citizenship and cyberbullying awareness and prevention is taught annually in compliance with the Children's Internet Protection Act.
+The technology education program at our school equips students with digital literacy skills needed to be productive, safe, and life-long digital learners.
+The K-12, or applicable grades, technology curriculum scaffolds student learning of technology from foundational computer skills to computational thinking and design theory.
+Our NHA Technology Standards (2023) are derived from the national technology standards for students published by the International Society for Technology in Education (ISTE) and the state technology standards.
+Online safety, digital citizenship and cyberbullying awareness and prevention is taught annually in compliance with the Children's Internet Protection Act (CIPA).